mchlkucera/notion-to-html/README.md

 **Image upload setup:**

 1. Create a http://cloudinary.com/ account
+2. Click `Start configuring` under `Configure your SDK`
-2. Get the Cloud name, Api key and Api secret, and define following keys in the **request body**: `cloudinaryCloudName`, `cloudinaryApiKey`, `cloudinaryApiSecret` and set the right values.
+3. Get the Cloud name, Api key and Api secret, and define following keys in the **request body**: `cloudinaryCloudName`, `cloudinaryApiKey`, `cloudinaryApiSecret` and set the right values.
-3. Set the `uploadImages` parameter to true
+4. Set the `uploadImages` parameter to true

 ## Improved lists